 The ‘Name of Pattern’ feature is a drop-down list of common data pattern names that corresponds to matching regular expressions.

-You decide which character to use for masking and whether to mask the whole string or a portion of the string.
+There are four tabs in Intra-Cell Search for protecting data.
+In the masking tab, you decide which character to use for masking and whether to mask the whole string or a portion of the string.

 If you do not choose a Masking Character, or attempt to use an invalid masking character, the program will alert you to correct this.
 Note that the dollar sign (“$”) is an invalid masking character and the tool will not allow its use.